MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/modes-communication-widget.md

 ---
 title: "Modes and locations for the communication widget| MicrosoftDocs"
-description: "Learn about the modes&mdash;docked, minimized, and hidden&mdash;used in Channel Integration Framework v2.0. "
+description: "Learn about the modes&mdash;docked, minimized, and hidden&mdash;used in Dynamics 365 Channel Integration Framework 2.0. "
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi